-This year, Miss Gill is our class teacher and we are lucky to be joined by Mr Allen, Mrs Utting and Mrs Sandy.
+This year, Miss Gill is our class teacher and we are lucky to be joined by Mr Allen and Mrs Utting.

 We continue to expect children to read for 20 minutes daily; this can be recorded as a voice note on Showbie once a week.
 Children will have an Accelerated Reader book which is aimed at their most recent reading level, based on word recognition and comprehension.
 Children will also have a ‘free reader’ book that they have chosen from our Year 5 and 6 library.
 Children are likely to need support reading some of these texts so we encourage adults or older siblings to read these to the children to promote reading for pleasure.

 We recommend children use Times Tables Rockstars to practise their multiplication and division facts for 5 to 10 minutes daily.